BrydonLeonard/CloudFlareDDNS/README.md

-export CDDNS_DOMAIN_NAME="Your domain name" export CDDNS_EMAIL_ADDRESS="Your email address export CDDNS_DB_PATH="The path where you'd like the SQLite DB saved"
+export CDDNS_DOMAIN_NAME="Your domain name" export CDDNS_EMAIL_ADDRESS="Your email address export CDDNS_DB_PATH="The path where you'd like the SQLite DB saved" export CDDNS_LOG_PATH="The path of the file where you'd like logs saved"
 ```
 4. Run `python3 cloudflare_ddns.py`
 5. ???